-The cryptocurrency market expanded rapidly after the 2017 ICO bubble, from an approximate $566B market capitalization at the end of 2017 to $1.5 trillion in February of 2021.
-This means that there should be a sound infrastructure to support the ever-increasing trading of cryptocurrencies.
+The cryptocurrency market expanded rapidly after the 2017 ICO bubble, from an approximate $566B market capitalization at the end of 2017 to $1.5 trillion in February of 2021. (currently stands at 1.5T) This means that there should be a sound infrastructure to support the ever-increasing trading of cryptocurrencies.

 Cryptocurrency exchanges are the first question to this answer. while the majority of cryptocurrency assets are built on the foundations of decentralized architectures, the majority of the trading still takes place on centralized exchanges.
 On centralized exchanges, users have to custody their assets on the exchange.
 While these exchanges come with many benefits like speed, their past raises doubt on their reliability.
 Incidents that happened with centralized exchanges like Coin check, Mt.
 Gox, BitGrail, NiceHash, Bitfinex, and Youbit force crypto users to think twice before engaging with them.

 After the introduction of smart contracts in blockchain with the launch of Ethereum, decentralized exchanges (DEXs) attempted to solve the underlying problems of CEXs by facilitating trades with smart contracts, removing third-party control of trader funds.
 But that came at the cost of the speed and performance of a blockchain network.